High Cholesterol in Pregnancy & Breastfeeding: What You Need to Know

 Disclaimer: This page houses important information and resources pertaining to high cholesterol during pregnancy and while breastfeeding, including links to our evidence-based Fact Sheets.
 However, the resources here should not replace the care and advice of a medical professional.

 Cholesterol is a waxy substance found in our blood.
-Our bodies need it to build healthy cells, and when a woman is pregnant extra cholesterol is needed for two reasons: (1) to fuel the rapid growth of the baby and the placenta; and (2) to make estrogen and progesterone, hormones that are vital for carrying a pregnancy to term.
-The changes in a woman’s body that occur during pregnancy naturally cause an increase in total cholesterol.
+Our bodies need it to build healthy cells, and when a person is pregnant extra cholesterol is needed for two reasons: (1) to fuel the rapid growth of the baby and the placenta; and (2) to make estrogen and progesterone, hormones that are vital for carrying a pregnancy to term.
+The changes in a person’s body that occur during pregnancy naturally cause an increase in total cholesterol.

 Reference: Centers for Disease Control and Prevention

 “Cholesterol increases significantly during pregnancy by about 25-50%.
-Women with FH experience the same increase, but since they are starting out at a much higher baseline, they can get extremely high cholesterol during pregnancy.”— FH Foundation
+[People] with FH experience the same increase, but since they are starting out at a much higher baseline, they can get extremely high cholesterol during pregnancy.”— FH Foundation

 Related Baby Blogs

 - FH Foundation: Women with FH & Pregnancy

 - National Lipid Association: Lipid Treatment in Conception, Pregnancy, and Lactation